On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Jacquet functors

 Let $P$ be a parabolic subgroup of $G$ with Levi decomposition $P=L_PU_P.$ For a locally analytic $P$-representation $V$, let $V(U_P)$ be the subspace generated by the expressions $uv-v,$ with $u\in U_P, v\in V$ and let $\overline{V(U_P)}$ be its topological closure which is a $P$-stable subspace of $V$.
 Denote by the corresponding quotient (the naive topological Jacquet module).
 It is the largest Hausdorff quotient of $V$ on which $U_P$ acts trivially.

 \begin{lemma} The space $\overline{H}_0(U_P,V)$ has the canonical structure of a locally analytic $P$-representation. \end{lemma}

-\begin{proof} Since $\overline{V(U_P)}$ is a closed subspace of $V$, the quotient is Hausdorff and again of compact type.
+\begin{proof} Since $\overline{V(U_P)}$ is a closed subspace of $V$, the quotient is a barreled locally convex Hausdorff vector space.
 Moreover the orbit maps $P \to \overline{H}_0(U_P,V)$ are clearly locally analytic since these are induced by the locally analytic orbit maps $P \to V.$ \end{proof}